 Instructions

-- Cut your steak into 1" pieces.
+1. Cut your steak into thin strips.
 Be sure to slice against the grain so that the meat will be tender.
-Toss with 3 tablespoons of cornstarch and set aside.

-- While the sauce is cooking, prepare your rice and plate.
+3. While the sauce is cooking, prepare your rice and plate it.
+Set aside.

-- In a small bowl, combine the remaining cornstarch and water and add to the sauce to thicken.
+4. In a small bowl, combine the cornstarch and water and add to the sauce to thicken.
 Once thickened, set aside.

-- Add in the sauce and keep cooking until the sauce coats the meat.
-Once the sauce coats the meat, place the meat on top of the rice and then top with the remaining sauce.
+6. Add in half the sauce and keep cooking until the sauce coats the meat.
+If the sauce is too thick, add a little more liquid sauce from the saucepan.
+Once the sauce coats the meat, place the meat on top of the rice and then top with more sauce.

 Nutrition Information: